Fastausha/Fastausha/README.md

 - 👋 Hi, I’m @Fastausha
-- 👀 I’m interested in Pokemon
+- 👀 I’m interested in Pokemon,BTD6
-- 🌱 I’m currently learning abou rpg maker
+- 🌱 I’m currently trying to mod btd6
-- 💞️ I’m looking to collaborate on other channels
-- 📫 How to reach me fastaushaworks@gmail.com
-Thansk for Reading :) Have a good day!
+:) Have a good day!